We offer a variety of accessible music programs, in a blended format. You can attend either in-person or over Zoom

 Minds at Work: A rhythm and blues band, composed of 6 to 10 musicians, rehearses weekly on Fridays from 4 to 6 pm.
 Openings in every section, including; sax, vocal, trumpet, low brass and percussion.
 There are current openings for a pianist, guitarist, trombonist, and second trumpet.

 This low barrier rock band is for adults recovering from mental illness or addictions along with anyone who wants to play rock music in support of mental health.
 They rehearse from 2-4pm on Sundays (except long weekends).

-OPEN MIC 6 to 8 pm.
+This is a drop-in Open Mic, is hosted by Steve Fissel, every Sunday (except long weekends) at Eric Martin Theatre.
 Bring your own band, perform solo, or sit in with the musicians you’ll meet here.
-Singers, comedians, poets, spoken word welcome.
-Our host, Steve Fissel will organize all that.
-Email us at email@example.com to let us know you’re planning to perform.
+All musicians, singers, comedians, poets, and spoken word artists, of every skill level are welcome.
+Our host will coordinate the performers.
+It’s a dry event, with a relaxed vibe, and coffee, snacks and drinks are provided.
+Email us at firstname.lastname@example.org to let us know if you’re planning to perform.
 Audience members welcome!
 Invite your friends to join you!

 FOM Music Society Music Directors and Program Leaders

 Ben Beaudet directs Moodswing Orchestra, Haywires and Minds at Work

 Joe Hatherly conducts the Moodswing Chorus with accompanist Jon Ziffle